by H. Hughes, J.E. Ells, G. Schweitermann and J. Reich* (1/21)

 Garden netting can be used to keep birds from eating strawberries.
 Strawberry caps, available at garden centers, can also be used to cover ripening berries.
 Planting other fruit bushes to attract birds away from strawberries can help.
 But exclusion is the best method.

 For more information, see Fact Sheet 2.931, Strawberry Diseases.

-Protect strawberries over the winter, generally with a straw mulch applied about December 1.
-By then, cold weather has inhibited growth and the soil is cold.
+Protect over winter with straw mulch or row cover fabric.
+Apply mulch after initial freezes.
+Mulch by December 1st or earlier in mountain communities.
+Then, cold weather has inhibited growth and the soil is cold.
 Distribute the mulch over the plants to a depth of 1 to 2 inches.
 Hold it in place with weighted boards or piles of soil.
 This mulch prevents the plant from losing moisture to drying winter winds.
 It also prevents root damage caused by alternate freezing and thawing of the ground.

-*H. Hughes, Colorado State University professor, horticulture and landscape architecture; J.E.
-Ells, former Colorado State University Extension vegetable crops specialist and associate professor (retired); and G. Schweitermann, former student, horticulture and landscape architecture.
-Previously reviewed by J. Reich, former Extension horticulture agent, Boulder County. **L. Langelo, Colorado State University Extension horticulture agent, Golden Plains Area.
+*H. Hughes, former Colorado State University professor, horticulture and landscape architecture (retired); J.E.
+Ells, former Colorado State University Extension vegetable crops specialist and associate professor (retired); and G. Schweitermann, former student, horticulture and landscape architecture. **Revised by Y. Henson, Colorado State University Extension horticulture agent, San Miguel County and S. Carter, Colorado State University Extension horticulture agent, Mesa County.
 2/93.
-Revised 12/14.
+Revised 1/21.

 Go to top of this page.